-Richland Library Named 2017 National Medal Finalist
+Richland Library Named 2017 National Medal Winner

-For 22 years, the award has recognized and celebrated institutions demonstrating extraordinary and innovative approaches to public service that are also making a difference for individuals, families and entire communities.
+For 23 years, the award has recognized and celebrated institutions demonstrating extraordinary and innovative approaches to public service that are also making a difference for individuals, families and entire communities.

 "What an incredible privilege to be named one of the top five libraries in the country," said Melanie Huggins, Richland Library Executive Director.
 "Not only does this recognition shine a positive spotlight on our community, but it acknowledges the efforts of our staff - that they are truly making a difference in the lives of local residents."